ncurses.3x - Man Page

 Term

-TERM is commonly set by terminal emulators to help applications find a workable terminal description.
-Some of those choose a popular approximation, e.g., “ansi”, “vt100”, “xterm” rather than an exact fit.
-Not infrequently, your application will have problems with that approach, e.g., incorrect function-key definitions.
+The TERM variable denotes the terminal type.
+Each is distinct, though many are similar.
+It is commonly set by terminal emulators to help applications find a workable terminal description.
+Some choose a popular approximation such as “ansi”, “vt100”, or “xterm” rather than an exact fit to their capabilities.
+Not infrequently, an application will have problems with that approach; for example, a key stroke may not operate correctly, or produce no effect but seeming garbage characters on the screen.

-If you set TERM in your environment, it has no effect on the operation of the terminal emulator.
-It only affects the way applications work within the terminal.
-Likewise, as a general rule (xterm(1) being a rare exception), terminal emulators which allow you to specify TERM as a parameter or configuration value do not change their behavior to match that setting.
+Setting TERM has no effect on hardware operation; it affects the way applications communicate with the terminal.
+Likewise, as a general rule (xterm(1) being a rare exception), terminal emulators that allow you to specify TERM as a parameter or configuration value do not change their behavior to match that setting.

 Termcap